TheSilvered/nest/docs/c_api/c_api-str.md

 **Parameters:**

-- `val`: the value of the string to create
+- `val`: the value of the string to create in extUTF-8 encoding
-- `len`: the length of the string
+- `len`: the length of `val` in bytes
 - `allocated`: whether the value is heap allocated and should be freed with the string